All projects

 Danube, Prague

 For over two decades, Danube House has stood as a modern landmark on Prague’s Vltava embankment, recognised for its distinctive prow-like form and expansive glazed atrium.
 Gillespies is supporting Bogle Architects in its transformation into a next-generation workplace, one that places environmental performance and human well-being at the core of its design vision.
+The strategy recognises the proven role of nature in improving focus, reducing stress and supporting healthier, more productive working environments.

-At the heart of the building, the atrium has been reconceived to emulate the cross-section of a riverbed.
+At the heart of the building, the atrium has been reinvented to emulate the cross-section of a riverbed.
 The flow of people through the ground-floor space mirrors the rhythms of a watercourse, with main pathways facilitating primary circulation and fast-paced routes offering hot desking options, while slower routes resemble areas where a river deposits sediment, form cosy seating nooks, lounges and private meeting spots, encouraging relaxation and connectivity.

 On the ground floor, a lush parterre garden creates a vibrant arrival experience.
 Featuring tropical planting, a reception and café, this space is anchored by a sculpted island formed from recycled cladding material, offering flexible zones for work, gathering and relaxation.